ItsMeIshan/snackbar-react/README.md

 ```js
 <SnackbarStack />
 ```
+- use `Escape` shortcut for clearing all the Snackbar.

 ## If I had more time I would change this
 - additional props for customizing the position of Snackbar which is by default bottom right, animation tweaks, etc.